NYULibraries/dlts-epub-manager/README.md

 em$ quit
 ```

+Note that it is not possible to rewrite the `epub_library.json` file sitting on
+the dev server.
+The rewrite is always local.
+Thus, in this use case, the user
+presumably switched the local repo `/home/somebody/dl-pa-servers-epub-content/`
+to `develop` branch before running the `epub_library.json` command.

+Rewriting the `epub_library.json` file for a local instance of ReadiumJS viewer
+would have involved changing the `readiumJsonFile` option in `local.conf` from
+`/home/somebody/dl-pa-servers-epub-content/` to something like
+`/var/www/html/readium-js-viewer/cloud-reader/epub_content/epub_library.json`.

+---

-**Dump metadata for 3 EPUBs into file `cache/3-epubs.json`, then delete them
+**EXAMPLE: Dump metadata for 3 EPUBs into file `cache/3-epubs.json`, then delete them
 from [stage](https://github.com/NYULibraries/dlts-epub-manager/blob/develop/config/stage.json)
-Solr index, then dump the metadata again to `/tmp/3-epubs.json`**
+Solr index, then dump the metadata again to `/tmp/3-epubs.json`.**

+---

 Note that `load write [file]` cannot be run in immediate execution mode, because
 it must first be preceded by `load [configuration]`.